apache/flink-playgrounds/pyflink-walkthrough/README.md

 ![image](pic/detail.png)

-2. Navigate to the [Kibana UI](http://localhost:5601), open the menu list by clicking the menu button in the upper left corner, then choose the Dashboard item to turn the dashboard page and choose the pre-created dashboard `payment_dashboard`.
+2. Navigate to the [Kibana UI](http://localhost:5601), open the menu list by clicking the menu button in the upper left corner, then choose the Dashboard item to turn to the dashboard page and choose the pre-created dashboard `payment_dashboard`.
 There will be a vertical bar chart and a pie chart demonstrating the total amount and the proportion of each province.

 ![image](pic/dash_board.png)